 Omega-3 fatty acids are one addition to your winter diet that is great for the health of your skin.
 Did you know that an omega-3 deficiency is known to cause dry skin?
 Fatty fish like salmon and mackerel and other oil-rich foods like hemp seeds, flax seeds and walnuts are all great sources of omega-3s that make a wonderful addition to your wintertime diet.

 Avocados are also high in healthy fats that help keep skin moisturized.
 One study of over 700 women found that a diet high in healthy fats like those found in avocados is linked to increased skin elasticity.
 Avocados might also help protect skin from the sun’s damaging UV rays.

-Winter skincare should include drinking plenty of water.
+Drinking plenty of water should also be a staple in your winter skincare.
 Staying hydrated is huge for skin health.
-Also, make sure you don’t overdo it on caffeine or alcohol, which can dry out skin even more.
+Also, make sure you moderate your caffeine and alcohol intake, which can dry out your skin even more.

 Use these winter skincare tips during the upcoming colder months to maintain your healthy glow all season long!
 Have any more winter skincare tricks up your sleeve?
 Leave them in the comments below!

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!

 Hannah Smith is Joy Organics Director of Communications.
 She is driven by her passion for providing clear and accessible wellness and CBD education.
 In 2015, she received her BA in Media, Culture and the Arts from The King’s College in New York City and before Joy Organics, worked as writer and photographer in the Middle East and North Africa.
 Her work has been featured on Forbes, Vice, Vox, Denver Post, and the Coloradoan.